Monastery of Sant Cugat

 The Monastery of Sant Cugat (Monestir de Sant Cugat, Monasterio de San Cugat del Vallés) is a Benedictine abbey in Sant Cugat del Vallès, Catalonia, Spain.
 Founded in the ninth century, and under construction until the 14th century, it was the most important monastery in the county of Barcelona.
 Its most notable architectural feature is its large Romanesque cloister.

 History

 The monastery's origins date back to the ninth century, when it was decided to unite the fifth century church housing the remains of St. Cucuphas (Catalan: Sant Cugat) with an annexed fortification.

-The monastery started to expand its holdings from the 10th century onwards.
-In the year 985, it was damaged by an attack of Muslim troops led by al-Mansur Ibn Abi Aamir, who then repaired it and added the minaret, which remains the highest point of the complex today.
+In the year 985, the monastery was severely damaged during the sack of Barcelona by Muslim troops led by al-Mansur Ibn Abi Aamir.
+The Abbot Joan and twelve monks were killed, and the archives were destroyed.
+The monastery was subsequently rebuilt and expanded by Abbot Odó from 986 onwards.